sttk/jumpd/README.md

     /path/to/dest/dir
     ```

-1. This tool can save directory with label.
+1. This tool can save directory with tag.

     ```sh
     $ jd ../another/dir another